Position

 Responsibilities:

-• Develop and implement supply chain strategies to meet organizational goals.
+• Develop and implement supply chain strategies to enhance efficiency and cost-effectiveness.

-• Coordinate with internal departments such as production, sales, and finance to align supply chain activities with business objectives.
+• Collaborate with cross-functional teams to ensure alignment of supply chain activities with business objectives.

 Qualifications

-• Bachelor’s degree in Supply Chain Management, Business Administration, or a related field.
-Master’s degree preferred.
+• Bachelor’s degree in Supply Chain Management, Business, or a related field; Master’s degree preferred.

-• Minimum of 5-7 years of experience in supply chain management or a related field.
+• Minimum of 5-7 years of experience in supply chain management or a related role.

-• Strong knowledge of supply chain management principles, logistics, and inventory management.
+• Strong knowledge of supply chain principles, logistics, and procurement.

 Is becoming a Supply Chain Manager a good career path?